chuckcscccl/rustlr/chapter4.md

 #### Rules of AST Generation

 An enum is created for each non-terminal symbol of the grammar that appears on the left-hand side of multiple production rules, unless the type of the non-terminal is declared to "extend" another type as explained above.
 The name of the enum is the same as the name of the non-terminal.
 The names of the variants are derived from the labels given to the left-hand side nonterminal, or are automatically generated from the nonterminal name and the rule number (e.g. `Expr_8`).
 A special `Nothing` variant is also created to represent a default.
 There is normally an enum variant for each production rule of this non-terminal.
-Each variant is composed of the right-hand side symbols of the rule that are associated with non-unit types.
-Unit typed values can also become part of the enum if the symbol is given a label.
-For example:
+Each variant is composed of the right-hand side symbols of the rule that are associated with *non-unit* types.
+If none of the right-hand side symbols are given labels, a tuple-variant is created.
+The presence of any right-hand side label will result in a struct-like variant with named fields: the names will correspond to the labels, or are generated automatically in the form `_item{i}_` where `i` refers to the position of the symbol on the right-hand side.
-  **` E:acase -->  a E `**  where terminal symbol `a` is of unit type, will result in a enum variant `acase(LBox<E>)`. whereas
-  **` E:acase -->  a:m E `**
-will result in a variant `acase((),LBox<E>)`
+Unit-typed values can also become part of the enum if the symbol is given a label.
+For example: **` A:case1 --> a B `** where terminal symbol `a` is of unit type, will result in a enum variant `case1(B)`. whereas **` A:acase --> a:m B `** will result in a variant `case1{m:(), _item1_:B}`.
+It is recommended that either labels are given to all right-hand side symbols that are to be included in the variant, or to none at all.

 A struct is created for any non-terminal symbol that appears on the left-hand side of exactly one production rule, unless the type of that